Skip to main content

 Exempt small enterprises applying the cross-border SME scheme in Malta are released from the following VAT obligations:

-• to issue full invoices for B2B supplies
+• to issue full tax invoices for both B2B and B2C supplies (in favor of simplified invoices)

 Loss of simplified VAT obligations